Ideals, bands and direct sum decompositions in mixed lattice vector spaces: Ideals and bands in a mixed lattice vector space

-\blue{\begin{prop} $F$ is a face of $V_{p}$ if and only if $F$ is a ($\leq$)-order convex sub-cone of $V_{p}$.
+\blue{\begin{prop} A sub-cone $F$ of $V_p$ is a face of $V_{p}$ if and only if $F$ is ($\leq$)-order convex.
 Similarly, $F$ is a face of $V_{sp}$ if and only if $F$ is a ($\sleq$)-order convex sub-cone of $V_{sp}$. \end{prop}}